 Have any other reports been issued?

-For Boeing's part, the report cited the company's "inadequate communications" to the FAA about the MCAS, inadequate pilot training and shortage of technical staff.
+For Boeing's part, the report cited the company's "inadequate communications" to the FAA about MCAS, pilot training and shortage of technical staff.
 The review was conducted by representatives from NASA, the FAA and civil aviation authorities from Australia, Canada, China, Europe, Singapore, Japan, Brazil, Indonesia and the United Arab Emirates.

 How has Boeing responded?

-"There is no greater priority for our company and our industry," Boeing said in a March 13 statement.
+"There is no greater priority for our company and our industry," Boeing said in a March 13, 2019 statement.
 "We are doing everything we can to understand the cause of the accidents in partnership with the investigators, deploy safety enhancements and help ensure this does not happen again."